UsabilityEngineering/ux-journal-Lomzem/journal2/README.md

 At the time, I was listening to music on my phone, and I felt that the volume was too quiet.
 As such, I opened up my control center and began the tap-and-drag motion I have become accustomed to on the volume slider.
-I tapped, held, swiped up, and then released.
+I placed my finger on the volume slider and, while maintaining contact with the screen, slid my finger up and then released it from the screen.
+I expected this series of actions to result in the volume increasing proportionally to how much I slid my finger up.
 However, I immediately realized that the volume increased significantly more than I expected.
 Confused, I investigated by playing with the slider further and discovered that Apple recently changed how their sliders